redwoodjs/redwood/docs/docs/graphql.md

 x-yoga-id: yoga
 ```

-and return a `HTTP/1.1 200 OK` status with a body:
+and will return a `HTTP/1.1 200 OK` status with the body:

 ```json
 {